RyanXSharp/ryanxsharp.github.io/_news/announcement_1.md

 related_posts: false
 ---

-📜 I receive a full ride scholarship + stipend from UTD and begin my studies there later in the year.
+📜 I receive a full ride scholarship + stipend from UTD and begin my studies there soon after.